| Barnard College Film Collection (1925-1966) |

 - Identify and preserve films in which American women or women from abroad working in the U.S. have played a significant creative role.

 - Present these restored films publicly as a way to increase awareness of women's contribution to the medium and the importance of film preservation.

 - Contribute to enhanced knowledge of the important role of women in film history Work with organizations with similar goals, sharing resources and information.

 Since its inception, the WFPF has provided financial support for preservation of over 100 short and feature films.
 WFPF awards cash grants, as well as in-kind post-production services generously provided by Cineric, Inc., to preserve or restore films in which women have played a significant creative role.We are committed to restoring and preserving films and footage that represent diverse voices, visions and techniques regardless of vintage.
 Genres include silent and early color films, experimental and independent films, and political and social documentaries.
 WFPF also preserves "orphan films"—forgotten or neglected films that have no clear copyright holder, obscuring the responsibility for preservation.

 Individuals and not-for-profit organizations (film archives, educational institutions, media arts centers) are eligible to apply for grants of up to $10,000.
 Grants are awarded annually.
-Applications are due in the fall.
+Check for grant application deadlines here.
 A panel of professional filmmakers, film historians, preservationists, curators, and educators reviews all applications and their selections are announced the following spring.

 Legacy of Women Filmmakers